ituglib/gmake/MANUAL.md

 the NonStop J-series and L-series platforms and is subject to the capabilities available on those platforms.

-This edition, last updated on 21 April 2022, was written for the 4.3g6 version of GMake, based on GNU Make 4.3.
+This edition, last updated on 27 January 2023, was written for the 4.3g7 version of GMake, based on GNU Make 4.3.
 There have been many contributors to GMake including Hewlett-Packard Enterprise LLC, ITUGLIB Engineering Team - part of Connect Inc., and Nexbridge Inc.

-Copyright &copy; 2020-2022, ITUGLIB Engineering Team.
+Copyright &copy; 2020-2023, ITUGLIB Engineering Team.
 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, with the Front-Cover